Guides

 A Trademark includes your logo, company names or slogans for example.
 Holding the web domain or company name, is not enough if these trademarks are not registered someone else could register them and force you to re-brand or someone could already hold this mark and you could be infringing its rights.

-Check and then Register all important Trademarks so that you can deter others from using your brand and then if anyone does start using your branding without your permission this will give you the right to take legal action against them.
+Check and then register all important Trademarks so that you can deter others from using your brand.
+If anyone does start using your branding without your permission, trademark litigation will give you the right to take legal action against them.
 You can also recover any losses suffered.

 A Patent